Capillary/ecom-api-document/source/includes/_order.md

 1024 | PINode is not serviceable for the selected location 1025 | PIN code not serviceable for the given address 1027 | Update failed
+1028 | Invalid page number
+1030 | Service is not authorized